-The Santiago Way is a geographical journey that crosses wonderfull landscapes and charming villages, rich in culture, gastronomy and kindness.
+The Camino de Santiago is a geographical journey that crosses wonderful landscapes and charming villages, rich in culture, gastronomy and kindness.
 But we know it’s not just that!
 Today, we want to talk about the inner journey, because in Santiago Ways we find deeply interesting all the life lessons from the Camino in its intimate and its shared moments.

 A thousand years of travelling companion

 This beautiful idea brings a whole new meaning to our journey from the first day.
 Something that truly wraps us in an indescribable feeling is to realize that the paths we’re walking were used by millions of pilgrims before us, for more than a thousand years!
 They will be like our ancestor and their life lessons about the Santiago Way create a whole tradition.

 A dictionary of life lessons from the Santiago Way

 The life lessons from the Camino are personal, but tranferables!
 We’re sure that those who had finished your pilgrimage will have lots of life lessons from the Santiago Way to share.

 Each pilgrim will live the journey in his own way, each one of us will feel something different when stepping on the same path, admiring the same landscape or when he finds the same innkeeper.
 But if there’s an inevitable allegory, that’s the Camino as a metaphor of a life.
 Because our life is a way in which we learn, progress and meet other walker, don’t you think?

 #1 The pilgrim cane: a support always help us to walk

 If the Way is like the life, the pilgrim cane is like a friend.
 We remember the first time we walk the Camino, with the backpack full of excitement but, as is natural, along the different stages we were feeling more and more tired.
 Very soon we were able to understand how helpful was the pilgrim cane.

 This made us think about when our lives get more complicated and about the similarity with being supported by a friend to feel stronger.